Angiephoenix/remote-os-architecture/README.md

 ## About the Author

-Built by [Angela Obiesie](https://linkedin.com/in/angelaobiesie) — a technical operations specialist focused on information architecture, workflow automation, and building realistic systems for distributed teams.
+Built by [Angie.O](https://linkedin.com/in/angelaobiesie) - a technical operations specialist focused on information architecture, workflow automation, and building realistic systems for distributed teams.

 ---